 Call Ortiz Law Firm for a Free Case Evaluation

-In summary, you should not allow our geographic location to limit your contacting us to see what we can do to help you.
+To summarize, don’t let your geographical location prevent you from reaching out to us and exploring how we can assist you.
 Ortiz Law Firm offers a free case evaluation for claims that have been denied or terminated.
-Please give us a call right away at (866) 853-4512 to discuss your legal rights with a Tampa long term disability lawyer.
-We would welcome the opportunity to discuss your legal rights with you.
+Please give us a call right away at (888) 321-8131 to speak with a Tampa long-term disability lawyer about your legal rights.
+We look forward to the opportunity to review your situation and discuss your options with you.